xlladdins/xll/docs/Excel4MacrosH-P.md

     > linking for the specified format\_text, then pastelink\_logical is
     > ignored.

-Display\_icon\_logical    is a logical value that specifies whether you want an application's icon to be displayed on the worksheet instead of the linked data.
+Display\_icon\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether you want an application's icon to be displayed on the worksheet instead of the linked data.
 Equivalent to the Display as Icon check box on the Paste Special dialog box.
 If TRUE, the application's icon will be displayed.
 If FALSE or omitted, the application's icon will not be displayed.

-Icon\_file    is the name of the file (with an .EXE or .DLL extension) that contains the icon.
+Icon\_file&nbsp;&nbsp;&nbsp;&nbsp;is the name of the file (with an .EXE or .DLL extension) that contains the icon.
 If display\_icon\_logical is FALSE, this argument is ignored.

-Icon\_number    is the number associated with the icon and corresponds to the icon's relative position within the Icon Drop Down list box on the Change Icon Dialog box, which appears when you click the Change Icon button in the Paste Special dialog box.
+Icon\_number&nbsp;&nbsp;&nbsp;&nbsp;is the number associated with the icon and corresponds to the icon's relative position within the Icon Drop Down list box on the Change Icon Dialog box, which appears when you click the Change Icon button in the Paste Special dialog box.
 If display\_icon\_logical is FALSE, this argument is ignored.

-Icon\_label    is the caption that you want to appear below the icon, and is equivalent to the Caption text box on the Change Icon dialog box, which appears when you click the Change Icon button in the Paste Special dialog box.
+Icon\_label&nbsp;&nbsp;&nbsp;&nbsp;is the caption that you want to appear below the icon, and is equivalent to the Caption text box on the Change Icon dialog box, which appears when you click the Change Icon button in the Paste Special dialog box.
 If display\_icon\_logical is FALSE, this argument is ignored.

 **Related Functions**

-Syntax 1   Pasting into a sheet or macro sheet
+Syntax 1&nbsp;&nbsp;&nbsp;Pasting into a sheet or macro sheet

-Syntax 2   Copying from a sheet and pasting into a chart
+Syntax 2&nbsp;&nbsp;&nbsp;Copying from a sheet and pasting into a chart

-Syntax 3   Copying and pasting between charts
+Syntax 3&nbsp;&nbsp;&nbsp;Copying and pasting between charts

 Return to [top](#H)